 How does Walk & Talk work?

-Walking counselling is an alternative to indoor counselling.
+Walk & Talk is an alternative to traditional indoor counselling.

 What are the advantages of Walk & Talk?